Multi-label Image Classification using Adaptive Graph Convolutional Networks: from a Single Domain to Multiple Domains: Experiments

 \subsubsection{Implementation details}

 We reproduce the results of current state-of-the-art methods due to the limited availability of DA approaches for multi-label image classification.
-In particular, we first consider standard multi-label image classification methods (without DA) and refer to them as MLIC.
-Since no target images were employed during the learning process, this is equivalent to source-only training.
-Second, we reproduce the outcomes of two state-of-the-art domain adaptation methods, namely DANN~\citep{dann} and DA-MAIC~\citep{da-maic}, that we refer as DA in our experiments.
-Moreover, we replace the multi-label softmargin-loss by the traditional cross-entropy loss when training DANN.
+In particular, we first consider standard multi-label image classification methods (without DA) and refer to them as \textit{MLIC}.
+Since no target images were employed during the learning process, this is equivalent to source-only training. {Second, we evaluate the zero-shot performance of existing Vision Language Models (VLM) on the target dataset referred to as VLM in our experiments.
+For this purpose, we use a pre-trained Contrastive Language-Image Pre-Training (CLIP~\citep{clip} model with a ViT-B/32 transformer-based backbone.
+As commonly done in MLIC~\citep{clip4mlic}, we compute a similarity score, given an input image to VLM, between the predicted text features and ground truth features of the considered labels.
+The application of a sigmoid activation function to these scores results in the presence probabilities of the considered objects.}

+Lastly, we reproduce the outcomes of two state-of-the-art domain adaptation methods, namely DANN~\citep{dann} and DA-MAIC~\citep{da-maic}, that we refer as \textit{DA} in our experiments.
+Moreover, we replace the multi-label softmargin-loss with the traditional cross-entropy loss when training DANN.
 We generate Glove-based word embeddings~\citep{glove} as node features for training DA-MAIC.
 Additionally, in order to showcase the effectiveness of the proposed AGCN subnet, we present the results of DANN and DA-MAIC by considering the same backbone as ours: an additional experiment based on TResNet-M instead of the traditional ResNet101 is carried out.
 The images have been resized to 224 $\times$ 224, unless stated differently.
 Our domain classifier includes one hidden layer of dimension 1024.
 A maximum learning rate of $1e-4$ using a cosine decay is considered.
 The model is trained for a total of 40 epochs or until convergence.